-Determination of the mechanism leading to the detected CNV may be considered on a case-by-case basis because this may lead to better determination of recurrence risk.
-Some mechanisms can be identified through the combination of both the CNV and recognition of the genomic location of the altered material, or the genomic structure surrounding the alteration.
-Examples include both terminal and insertional translocations and ring or marker chromosomes.
-The appropriate alternative technology may depend on the size, type, and location of the identified CNV and the likely mechanism of formation.
+Determination of the mechanism leading to the detected copynumber change may be considered on a case-by-case basis because this may lead to better determination of recurrence risk in constitutional studies and provide clinically useful information in neoplastic cases (e.g., confirmation of gene fusion).
+Some mechanisms can be identified through the combination of both the copy-number change(s) and recognition of the genomic location of the altered material, or the genomic structure surrounding the alteration.
+Examples include unbalanced translocations and insertions, iso- or isodicentric chromosomes, and ring or marker chromosomes.
+The appropriate alternative technology may depend on the size, type, and location of the identified copynumber change(s) and the likely mechanism of formation.
 Therefore, use of these alternative technologies should be considered as separate testing and should use validated technologies performed and interpreted by appropriately trained personnel.